Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 - Modify the phasor plot image bins: Click on 'Bins' and select the desired number of pixels
 - Check the Harmonic value: The value is not editable and setted during the experiment configuration.

-##### Save experiment/configuration

-Click on the save icon placed at the top-right corner of the view to save the experiment or the experiment configuation.
-You'll be able to retrieve the saves in the Home section under the "Last experiment saved" and "Last configuration used" voices.

 <!-- CONTACT -->